Thursday, April 16, 2026

 Session 5: Surgical pathways ahead: Exploring the new frontier of treatment options

-Moderator: Katja Nelson & TBD
+Moderator: Katja Nelson & Vinay Kumar

 Zygomatic Implants: Reliable and feasible option?